Neck Beards Are Not a Thing

 START WITH CLEAN SKIN: Remove the dirt, oil, and other gunk that accumulates in your beard with a gentle, sulfate-free cleanser like our All-Over Wash — it’s pH balanced and gentle enough for face, hair, and body.

 PREP THE BEARD: Unlike shaving with a regular razor, electric razors work best with facial hair that’s stiffer than normal.
-Use our Electric Shave gel to help prop up whiskers before trimming.

 CLEAN THE LINE: Take advantage of the transparent, non-foaming formula of our Beard Lube® Conditioning Shave to rid yourself of far-flung whiskers above and below your natural beard line.